flashdesignory/javascript/README.md

 # Javascript Collection

-## Place to keep all my scripts handy..
+## Utils
+Collection of some useful scripts